| | |

 • Choose a loose fit

-• Comfort yourself with the knowledge: your baby will grow and the proportions will change
+• Comfort yourself with the knowledge: that your baby will grow and the proportions will change

 baby sitting on a rocking horse with cloth diaper